Vietnam - Services

 2004 $17,255,110,000

 Definition: Services correspond to ISIC divisions 50-99.
 They include value added in wholesale and retail trade (including hotels and restaurants), transport, and government, financial, professional, and personal services such as education, health care, and real estate services.
-Also included are imputed bank service charges, import duties, and any statistical discrepancies noted by national compilers as well as discrepancies arising from rescaling.
+Also included are imputed bank service charges and import duties.
 Value added is the net output of a sector after adding up all outputs and subtracting intermediate inputs.
 It is calculated without making deductions for depreciation of fabricated assets or depletion and degradation of natural resources.
 The industrial origin of value added is determined by the International Standard Industrial Classification (ISIC), revision 3.
 Data are in current local currency.

 Source: World Bank national accounts data, and OECD National Accounts data files.